-The recent popularity of deep neural networks, attributed to the widespread availability of specialized hardware and software to train such networks, has generated a lot of interest from the \lidar{} place recognition perspective~\cite{dube2018rss,chen2020rss,luo2023iccv,angelina2018cvpr,komorowski2021wacv,ma2022ral}.
-PointNet~\cite{qi2017cvpr} and PointNet++~\cite{qi2017nips} use multi-layer perceptron networks to detect local feature descriptors from point clouds.
-PointNetVLAD~\cite{angelina2018cvpr} proposes an end-to-end trained neural network that combines the local feature descriptors obtained from PointNet~\cite{qi2017cvpr} into a global descriptor using NetVLAD~\cite{arandjelovic2016cvpr-ncaf}.
-SegMap~\cite{dube2018rss} segments point clouds using a region-growing algorithm and compute data-driven descriptors of these segments to detect loop closures.
+The recent popularity of deep neural networks, attributed to the widespread availability of specialized hardware and software to train such networks, has generated much interest from a \lidar{}-based loop closing perspective~\citep{dube2018rss,chen2020rss,ma2024tii,komorowski2021wacv,ma2022ral}.
+PointNet~\citep{qi2017cvpr} and PointNet++~\citep{qi2017nips} use multi-layer perceptron networks to detect local feature descriptors from point clouds.
+PointNetVLAD~\citep{angelina2018cvpr} proposes an end-to-end trained neural network that combines the local feature descriptors obtained from PointNet into a global descriptor using NetVLAD~\citep{arandjelovic2016cvpr-ncaf}.
+SegMap~\citep{dube2018rss} segments point clouds using a region-growing algorithm and computes data-driven descriptors of these segments to detect loop closures.